w3cways/koa-unionid/README.md

 # koa-unionid
-get miniProgram unionID by koa
+get unionID from miniProgram  by koa